Mobile Game Development

 • Rewards for watching ads.
 This is a more appealing and socially acceptable format where users are rewarded for watching short promotional videos (e.g. with virtual currency).

 • Monthly subscription.
-It may be the best way to monetise a game.
+It may become a more mainstream way to monetise a game.
 Here’s how it works.
-After a user starts a subscription and pays for it with a bank card linked to their store account, a small amount will be debited every month.
-It’s more convenient for players: they don’t have to watch ads, they only need to make monthly payments and enjoy all the available bonuses.
+The user purchases a subscription with a bank card linked to their store account.
+After this, a small amount will be debited every month.
+It’s more convenient for players: they don’t have to watch ads and they only need to make small monthly payments to enjoy all the available bonuses.

-• In-app purchases.
+• In-game purchases.
 Most grossing games utilise this monetisation model.
-It helps developers abandon advertising and allows players to use virtual currency for various purposes.
+It helps developers move away from advertising and allows players to use virtual currency for various purposes.

 Developing or ordering a mobile game

-The last step is developing a game directly in-house or outsourcing a mobile game dev company.
-You’ll need a team of experienced and skilful programmers who will turn your idea into a profitable business.
+The last step is developing a game directly in-house or outsourcing to a mobile game development company.
+You will need a team of experienced and skilful programmers who will transform your idea into a profitable business.
 Creating cool gaming projects requires a professional approach.

 Polygant has been developing mobile games and apps for 10 years.
-We’re to embark on a project of any complexity and put into practice all your ideas, plots, and characters.
-Write to us to discuss your future masterpiece.
+We are ready to embark on a project of any complexity and bring all your ideas, plots, and characters to life.
+Contact us on Telegram to discuss your future masterpiece.

 Mobile game engines

 In the gaming industry, developers employ a plethora of integrated development environments (IDEs), game engines, toolkits, programs, and frameworks.
-Among them, there are 4 most common tools:
+Amongst them are the following 4 widespread tools:

 1. Unity.